It’s every marketer’s worst nightmare: Churn.

 If you work in retail, it’s likely that you still have some checkout counter somewhere.
 Well, these checkout counters can be fantastic because they allow you an opportunity to interact face-to-face with your customers and create a real relationship, they can also be a serious liability.

 Today, 86% of customers will leave a store if the line to checkout is too long.
-With this in mind, it’s time to start asking if you have developed a line management system for your retail business.
+With this in mind, it’s time to start asking if you have developed a line management system for your business or something resembling such a thing.

 If you haven’t, now is the time to start thinking about why, and how to build one.
 The answer may lie in building more check-out stations, hiring more staff, or utilizing a technological waiting line management system, which can also be helpful.